 To assist all your torso-covering endeavors, we've compiled 10 great jackets across a range of weights and styles, so you can walk down the street in a cocoon of warmth and look good while doing it.

-You don't have to know what pre-baffled fabric is to appreciate how this 800-fill-power goose down jacket insulates you from the elements. $425, Aether
+You don't have to know what custom bonded baffling is to appreciate how this 800-fill-power goose down jacket insulates you from the elements. $625, Aether

 Canada Goose is best known for its extreme weather parkas sporting fur-lined collars, but unless you're on an Antarctic expedition, you'll probably be OK with this bomber modeled after the jackets worn by post-war bush pilots in Canada's North. $1,095, Canada Goose

 Jöttnar was born in Arctic Norway and created by a couple Royal Marine commandos.
 So this warm, lightweight number should get you to and from your neighborhood coffeeshop just fine. $375, Jöttnar

 The soft fleece liner keeps you warm, and the weather-resistant shell keeps you dry.
 It's a real team effort. $159, L.L.
 Bean

 Drape yourself in retro-style warmth with this 800-fill down sweater jacket.
 It's lightweight, windproof and durable, so it's perfect for hiking, camping and far less taxing stuff, too. $229, Patagonia

 This insulated, water-repellent, windproof outer layer keeps the warmth in and the elements out. $278, Ten Thousand